Bylaws of the Federal Reserve Bank of St. Louis

 Regular meetings of the Committee shall be held on alternate Thursdays following each meeting of the Board of Directors until the next meeting of the Board of Directors, except that when a meeting date would fall on a legal holiday, the meeting shall be held on such other day as designated by the Chair.
 The Chair may call a special meeting at any time.
 Notice of meetings shall be given in any manner and at any time which is reasonable under the circumstances.
 Unless the Chair shall otherwise direct, meetings of the Committee shall be held virtually in accordance with Article I, Section 4.B.
 Minutes of Executive Committee meetings shall be submitted to members of the Board of Directors at or prior to its next succeeding meeting.

-ARTICLE III - AUDIT COMMITTEE
+ARTICLE III - AUDIT AND RISK COMMITTEE

 Section 1.
 Powers.